Indiana University Bloomington

-Indiana University Bloomington (IU Bloomington, Indiana University, IU, or simply Indiana) is a public research university in Bloomington, Indiana.
-It is the flagship campus of Indiana University and, with over 40,000 students, its largest campus.
+Indiana University Bloomington (IU Bloomington, Indiana University, IU, IUB, or Indiana) is a public research university in Bloomington, Indiana, United States.
+It is the flagship campus of Indiana University and is its largest campus, with over 48,000 students.
+Established as the state's seminary in 1820, the name was changed to "Indiana College" in 1829 and to "Indiana University" in 1838.